ria-ahyoung/medium-trends-daily/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/devops/recommended target="_blank" rel="noopener noreferrer">Devops</a></h1>
-<h3>1.
-From Bottlenecks to Breakthroughs: How the Compute API Redefines Provisioning - <a href="https://medium.com/trendyol-tech/from-bottlenecks-to-breakthroughs-how-the-compute-api-redefines-provisioning-a17701e2fafe" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>1. 🚀 AI-Powered Kubernetes Log Monitoring: Detecting Anomalies in Real-Time - <a href="https://medium.com/@idrisniyi94/ai-powered-kubernetes-log-monitoring-detecting-anomalies-in-real-time-4333a3c03121" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Trendyol Tech`**
+✍️ **posted by `Idris Fagbemi`**

-<blockquote>Managing the life cycles of 100,000 virtual machines  in cluster-based systems presents significant challenges…</blockquote>
+<blockquote>Managing logs in a Kubernetes cluster can feel like finding a needle in a haystack.
+With microservices generating thousands of log lines…</blockquote>

 <h3>2.
 I Got 99 Problems, But a Breach Ain’t One - <a href="https://medium.com/bugbountywriteup/i-got-99-problems-but-a-breach-aint-one-1446ba45d2ca" target="_blank" rel="noopener noreferrer">link</a></h3>